 Dear, Cadets, Families, and Staff Members of 121 Red Arrows.

-I trust that you are all taking precautions during this unprecedented time in our lives and that you remain well.
+We trust that you are all taking precautions during this unprecedented time in our lives and that you remain well.
 Due to your timely reporting and precautions, we can safely say that no 121 Cadets, families or Staff have contracted the virus.
 Let’s do our part in keeping it that way.
 We are keeping our eyes and ears open to new developments in the Cadet Program.

 We ask you to complete the bi-weekly survey to tell us if your health situation has changed due to the virus.
 This provides us valuable information on how we as a Squadron are managing the pandemic.
 Capt Craig Miller is managing the survey and our social media messages in order to deliver and receive that information.